-It is no secret that Qatar is trying to increase its influence around its neighboring region and one of its targets is Somalia.
+It is no secret that Qataris is trying to increase its influence around its neighboring region and one of its targets is Somalia.
 In fact, it seems that what happened in Sudan is likely to occur in Somalia as well.
 In Sudan, Turkey had taken control of Suakin Island.
 Now, Qatar is trying to gain control of the Somali coasts.

-To achieve this, Qatar has turned to terrorist organizations.
+To achieve this, Qataris has turned to terrorist organizations.
 Through terrorism, it is looking to weaken the Somali government and society.
 Once Somalia becomes weak, it will become easier for Qatar to gain control over its institutions and finally the Somali coast that borders the Red Sea.

-The main target of Qatar now seems to the port city of Mogadishu.
+The main target of Qataris now seems to the port city of Mogadishu.
 Qatar may seize the port and transform it into a military base and port while in the guise of developing and investing in the port.

 There are certainly concerns about this greed of Qatar in Somalia.
 In fact, these concerns have escalated in the political and even social spheres when the President of Somalia went for a visit to Qatar recently.
 This visit raised several questions.
 Observers have stated that deals were made during the meeting.
 Apparently, Qatar is trying to promote those deals as being beneficial to the economic development of Somalia.
 However, there may be deeper reasons for the same.

 Many Somalis are actually afraid that Qatar will transform their country into another Afghanistan due to the difficult living conditions that exist in Somalia.
 Qatar, Iran, and Turkey all have a common ambition in Somalia, extending to Yemen.
 They are the ones pouring in the funding and assistance that the terrorist organizations require in Somalia.